KimTaeyeoun/Convex-Optimization-Project/README.md

 ##### full.ipynb : codes for full scenario  (No solved result)

-### pulp library can be downloaded with "!pip install pulp" in jupyter note book command
+### pulp library can be downloaded with "!pip install pulp" in jupyter notebook command